Find a Location

 - Secure your wireless access point to reduce the opportunity for others to access your network.
 If possible, use directional antennas to direct broadcasting inward.
 Radio signals are visible to others trying to use your network.

-- Macintosh computer users can enable filtering to prevent or permit specific PCs to access your wireless network.
+- Use Media Access Control (MAC) Address filtering to prevent or permit specific PCs to access your wireless network.

 These suggestions should reduce the likelihood of security breaches but do not guarantee total wireless security.
 Guard your information carefully and know what to do in the event that your wireless network is hacked.